 Anti-VEGF injections can be used for all forms of wet macular degeneration.
 The medication is injected directly into the eye after you are given topical numbing medication.
 It blocks a signal that causes the abnormal blood vessels to grow and leak.
 These injections are usually performed by a retina specialist and are usually given every six weeks.
 Although not a cure, these injections can help slow progression and preserve the vision you currently have.

-Surgical removal of blood and abnormal blood vessels below the macula have been attempted, but has not been very successful.
+Surgical removal of blood and abnormal blood vessels below the macula have been attempted, but have not been very successful.
 Researchers are currently investigating this and other forms of surgical intervention for macular degeneration.

 The implantable miniature telescope (IMT) is

-is for people who have late-stage, age-related macular degeneration.
+for people who have late-stage, age-related macular degeneration.
 During this procedure, a tiny, pea-sized telescope is surgically implanted in one eye.
 This telescope, which provides two times magnification, is designed to improve the person's vision by magnifying the image on a healthy portion of the retina.